simp/simp-doc/docs/user_guide/Client_Management.rst

 Client Management
 =================

-This chapter provides guidance to install and configure, via kickstart, SIMP clients based on the standard SIMP system installed using the SIMP DVD.
+This chapter provides guidance to install and configure SIMP clients, via kickstart, with the resources supplied by the SIMP ISO.

 This guide also assumes that your SIMP server is a :term:`yum` package repository.